ARM-Development/comble-mip/README.md

 ## Visualization Tools

-Plotting scripts for comparison of your results with those submitted from other models.
-Submitted results are automatically made available to identified intercomparison participants on a shared ARM-Workbench drive.
+Plotting scripts to compare your results with those submitted from other models.
+Other submitted results are automatically made available to identified intercomparison participants on a shared ARM-Workbench drive.

 ## Authors